memobank-logo-alt

 How are account access rights managed?

-Consultation and operational rights on the ring-fenced account and settlement account are configured within the account agreement and managed from the Memo Bank platform.
+Consultation and operational rights on the safeguarding account are configured within the account agreement and managed from the Memo Bank platform.

 Internal access: administrators have full rights by default, and team members can be invited with restricted permissions.